barotto/IBMulator/README.md

 ### Floppy disk images

-IBMulator has two types of floppy drive emulations: raw sector based and flux based.
+IBMulator has two types of floppy drive emulation: a fast high-level emulation based on raw sector data and a more precise (but slower) low-level one based on magnetic flux changes.

 You can create new floppy disk images using the floppy disk image selector window.
-The types of images available depend on the type of emulation used.
+The type of the images available depend on the type of FDC emulation used.
+All new images are pre-formatted and ready to use.

-All new images are pre-formatted.
+The floppy image file selector will show only the image files compatible with the active drive (according to its size and supported media density) and emulation type.

-#### High-level raw sector based emulation
+#### High-level raw sector data emulation

 This is the fastest type and is enabled by default.
 With this type only stardard DOS-formatted images can be used (512 bytes per sector).
-The supported file formats are:
+The supported image formats are:
 * Raw sector image (*.img, *.ima) read/write
 * ImageDisk (*.imd) read-only (standard DOS-formatted disks only)